lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 #Can change "print.results" to TRUE if you want to see the (messy) output in the .rmd file (it's easier to read the lavaan output).
 ```

-*Troubleshooting*  If, while working with this function you get the error, "Error in file(file, ifelse(append, "a", "w")) : cannot open the connection" it's because the .csv file that received your table is still open.
+*Troubleshooting*  If, while working with this function you get the error, "Error in file(file, ifelse(append, "a", "w")) : cannot open the connection" it is because the .csv file that received your table is still open.
 R is just trying to write over it.
 A similar error happens when knitting, or updating any spreadsheet or word document.

-**APA Style Results from the Unidimensional model**
+#### APA Style Results from the Unidimensional model

+Writing up an APA style results section for a CFA involves describing the statistics that are being used and then presenting the results.

-**Model testing**.
+>**Model testing**.
 To evaluate the models we, we used confirmatory factor analysis (CFA) in the R package, *lavaan* (v.0-6.9) with maximum likelihood estimation.
 Our sample size was 304.
 We selected fit criteria for their capacity to assess different aspects of the statistical analysis.
 As is common among SEM researchers, we reported the Chi-square goodness of fit ($\chi^2$).
 This evaluates the discrepancy between the unrestricted sample matrix and the restricted covariance matrix.
 Although the associated $p$ value indicates adequate fit when the value is non-significant, it is widely recognized that large sample size can result in a statistically significant p value [@byrne_structural_2016].
 The comparative fit index (CFI) is an incremental index, comparing the hypothesized modelat least .90 and perhaps higher than .95 [@kline_principles_2016].
 The root mean square error of approximation (RMSEA) takes into account the error of approximation in the population and expresses it per degree of freedom.
 As such, the fit indicator considers the complexity of the model.
 Ideal values are equal to or less than .05, values less than .08 represent reasonable fit, and values between .08 and .10 represent mediocre fit.
 The standardized root mean residual is a standardized measure of the mean absolute covariance residual -- the overall difference between the observed and predicted correlations.
 Values greater than .10 may indicate poor fit and inspection of residuals is then advised.
 Kline [-@kline_principles_2016] advised researchers to be cautious when using these criteria as strict cut-offs.
 Elements such as sample size and model complexity should be considered when evaluating fit.

-Our first model was unidimensional where each of the 24 items loaded onto a single factor representing overall, gendered racial microaggressions towards Asian American women.
-The Chi-square index was statistically signficant ($\chi ^{2}(209)=1004.136, p < .001$) indicating likely misfit.
-The CFI value of .58 indicated poor fit.
-The RMSEA = .11 (90% CI [.11, .20]) suggested serious problems.
-The SRMR value of .12 exceeded the warning criteria of .10.
-The AIC and BIC values were 17755.028 and 17918.577, respectively, and will become useful in comparing subsequent models.
+>Our first model was unidimensional where each of the 24 items loaded onto a single factor representing overall, gendered racial microaggressions towards Asian American women.
+The Chi-square index was statistically signficant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
+The CFI value of .81 indicated poor fit.
+In contrast, the RMSEA = 0.061, 90% CI(0.053, 0.069) and SRMR = 0.067both fell within the ranges of acceptability.
+The AIC and BIC values were 16862.028 and 17025.577, respectively, and will become useful in comparing subsequent models.

 ### Modeling the GRMSAAW as a First-Order, 4-factor model